netxms/netxms-doc/admin/agent-management.rst

 Timeout in milliseconds for background operation is defined by `ExternalMetricProviderTimeout` parameter in agent configuration file.

-Each table line is separated with new line symbol.
+Each table line is separated with new line character.
 First line in returned text should contain name of columns, subsequent lines contain table data.

-Parameters from DCI configuration can be provided, these will be available like $1, $2,
-$3..., $9 variables.
-To accept parameters metric name should contain ``(*)`` symbols after name.
+Server can provide parameters when requesting the metric, these are available as ``$1``, ``$2``, ``$3``... variables.
+To enable parameter support, metric name should contain "(*)" symbols after its name.

+External tables are configured as sections in agent configuration.
+Section name has the following format: ``[ExternalTable/MetricName]``.
+Section can contain the following configuration parameters:

 .. list-table::